szymon-99/invoice_app/README.md

 [LIVE DEMO OF THIS APP HERE](https://invoice-app-demo.netlify.app/#/)

 This is a fullstack app where user can create, update and delete invoices.
+The design comes from [frontendmentor](https://www.frontendmentor.io/) but application was created only by myself.

 ### Functionallities